 For example, if you have an appliance that requires 500 watts to run continuously but also requires an additional 1000 watts at startup (such as a refrigerator), then you would need a generator with at least 1500 rated or running watts and also enough surge wattage capacity to handle the extra load during startup.

-It’s crucial to ensure that your generator has enough capacity for peak starts times and regular usage to power all appliances adequately.
+It’s crucial to ensure that your generator has enough capacity for peak start times and regular usage to adequately power all appliances.

 Factors Affecting Power Output

-The engine size and efficiency, fuel type and consumption, and operating conditions such as altitude can all affect the power output of a portable generator.
+The power output of a portable generator can be affected by the engine size and efficiency, fuel type and consumption, and operating conditions such as altitude.

 Engine Size And Efficiency

-The size and efficiency of the engine in a portable generator determine how much power it can produce.
+The size and efficiency of a portable generator’s engine determine how much power it can produce.
 A larger engine with a higher horsepower can generate more electricity, but it also means that the generator will be heavier.

 Fuel Type And Consumption